Dutch Slough Tidal Restoration Project

 The Dutch Slough Project is located on the west Delta, within Oakley, a city with a population over 40,000 in Contra Costa County.
 It contains three parcels located on the western edge of the Delta.

-Construction on two of the parcels, Emerson and Gilbert, started in May 2018 and is expected to be completed in 2019, followed by revegetation planting.
-Restoration of the third parcel, Burroughs, would begin in 2020.
+Construction to grade two of the parcels, Emerson and Gilbert, started in May 2018 and was completed late in 2019, followed by revegetation planting starting in late 2019.

 How it works:

-Dutch Slough currently sits along a high-grade slope, with site elevations ranging from six feet above sea level to six feet below sea level.
+Before construction Dutch Slough originally sat along a high-grade slope, with site elevations ranging from six feet above sea level to six feet below sea level.
 In May 2018, DWR began smoothing the grade of that slope by excavating soil from higher elevations and moving it to lower elevations.
-Once the grading and channel excavation are complete, DWR will plant native plants, including about 50,000 tule plugs.
-Following two years of plant growth, in approximately 2021, DWR will breach the levees, allowing water from the Delta channels to flow in and out with the daily tides.
-Ultimately the project will reestablish a tidal marsh, creating a rich habitat for fish and wildlife.
+The grading and channel excavation and initial revegetation efforts are complete now.
+DWR, along with River Partners, planted about 25,000 tule plugs and 50,000 shrubs and trees.
+Following approximately 1.5 years of plant growth, it is time to breach levees, allowing water from the Delta channels to flow in and out with the daily tides.
+Ultimately, the project will reestablish a tidal marsh, creating a rich habitat for fish and wildlife.

-The Dutch Slough project preserves Native American heritage sites and protects one of the last remaining vineyards growing in a Delta sand dune.
-The vineyard is close to a century old.
+The Dutch Slough project preserves Native American heritage sites and protects one of the last remaining vineyards growing in a rare Delta dune.

 Creating recreation and education: